cambridge-cares/TheWorldAvatar/Agents/TrafficRoutingAgent/KingsLynn_vis/README.md

 This document marks down the steps taken to create flood router, isochrone under flooding and transport network criticality analysis.

 ## Pre-requisite for setting up.
-Before spinning up the stack insert geoserver.json into services folder of stack-manager, retrieve the geoserver.json from `inputs\geoserver`.
+Before spinning up the stack insert [geoserver.json](KingsLynn_vis\inputs\geoserver) into services folder of stack-manager.
 This steps allows further modifcation and publishing of geoserver layer.

-Spin up the stack-manager.

-To run this agent, use `kingslynn` as the STACK-NAME,
+Spin up the stack-manager with `kingslynn` as the `<STACK-NAME>` by running `./stack.sh start kingslynn`

 ## Geoserver layers
-Note:
+Geoserver setting configurations:
+1) Under Settings - Globals, change the number of decimals to 6.

+For each layers published:
-1) For lat/lon bounding box, compute for data and compute from native bounds
+1) In lat/lon bounding box, select compute for data and compute from native bounds.
-2) Under tile caching tab, enable application/json;type=geojson,  application/vnd.mapbox-vector-tile under Tile Image Formats
+2) Under tile caching tab, enable application/json;type=geojson, application/vnd.mapbox-vector-tile under Tile Image Formats.

 ### Publishing Geoserver layers
 Under layers tab, add a new layer, select kingslynn:routing_ways, publish the following layers: